 With the owl, you are reminded not to squander your gifts.
-To fully utilize our gifts and reach our maximum potential on the Earthly plane, we must hone our skills.
+To fully utilize your abilities and reach your maximum potential on the Earthly plane, you must hone our skills.
 This involves practice.
 When we look at great artists, musicians, athletes, surgeons, or other successful people, we might think they come upon their success by luck and their natural gifts.
-Certainly, those two qualities play a role, but a dedication to craft, the ritual of practice, and continual improvement is what sets them apart.
+Certainly, those qualities play a role.
+However, dedication to craft, the ritual of practice, and continual improvement is what sets the experts apart from everyone else.

 Owl Spirit Animal

 Owls are exceptional beings.
-They possess special powers that other animals, including humans, do not.
+They possess skills that other animals, including humans, do not.
 If you are drawn to owls, you are feeling the power of the owl spirit animal.

-Your spirit animal serves as a guide, bringing you messages from the Universe to help guide you on your human life path and in your soul’s journey.
+Your spirit animal serves as a guide, bringing you messages from the Universe to help guide you in this lifetime and in your soul’s journey.